apache/couchdb/INSTALL.Unix.md

         build-essential pkg-config erlang erlang-reltool \
         libicu-dev libmozjs-60-dev python3

 Your distribution may have `libmozjs-68-dev` instead of 60.
 Both are supported.
+Newer versions of `libmozjs-...-dev` may also work; you can find which are available using `apt-cache search libmozjs`.

 You can install Node.JS [NodeSource](https://github.com/nodesource/distributions#installation-instructions).